HD 209458

-HD 209458 is an 8th-magnitude star in the constellation Pegasus.
-It is a G0V star, and is thus very similar to the Sun.
-Because it is located at a distance of about 159 light years, it is not visible to the unaided eye.
-With good binoculars or small telescope it should be easily detectable.
+HD 209458 is a star with an orbiting exoplanet in the constellation Pegasus.
+It has an apparent visual magnitude of 7.65 and an absolute magnitude of 4.28.
+Because it is located at a distance of 157 ly from the Sun as measured via parallax, it is not visible to the unaided eye.
+With good binoculars or a small telescope it should be easily detectable.
+The system is drifting closer with a heliocentric radial velocity of −14.8 km/s.